Grocery delivery is becoming increasingly popular. Walmart now has its own grocery delivery service to compete with the others out there.

 Walmart grocery delivery lets you buy groceries online and, for a fee, get them delivered to your door.
 The delivery fee varies depending on whether you buy a delivery membership or pay per order.

-When you place your order, a personal shopper from a third-party partner will pick your items, notify you of any substitutions or out-of-stock products and deliver your groceries during a time slot that you select.
+When you place your order, a store associate will pick your items then contact a third-party partner who will deliver your groceries during a time slot that you select.

 You can use this map on the Walmart website to find out if grocery delivery is available in your area.